praeclarum/praeclarum.github.io/_posts/2019/2019-10-15-vector-performance.md

 Oh, and `Vector<T>` is terrible.
 That's two things.

-In an attempt to bring some order to the chaos, let's look at mono again, but this time let's let it compile ahead-of-time.
+In an attempt to bring some order to the chaos, let's look at Mono again, but this time let's let it compile ahead-of-time.